in the UK for student satisfaction for Law

 Support for SQE 1

-We also offer specific support put in place to help prepare you for the first Solicitors’ Qualifying Examination after you graduate.
+We also offer specific support put in place to help prepare you for the first Solicitors’ Qualifying Examination.

 Start your journey

-Our law courses are suitable for those who have previously studied law, but previous study of law is not required.
+Our Law courses are suitable for those who have previously studied the subject, but previous study is not required.

 Study criminal law every year as you learn the foundations of legal knowledge

-Our Law degree develops your knowledge and understanding of real world legal skills in preparation for your progression into the profession.
+Our LLB (Hons) Law degree develops your knowledge and understanding of real world legal skills in preparation for your progression into the profession.

 You will study many aspects of the law, including the foundation of legal knowledge subjects of: